livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 # Migrate Entries and Speakers from Firestore to Supabase
 - pnpm -F scripts test:migration

-## TODO
+## PREP TODO
-- handle dialect_ids in ListEntry.svelte
-- make all types of edits
-- translate parts of speech and semantic domains in the UI
-- dictionary counts
+- search for ExpandedEntry
+- run tests and get PR passing
 - continue running data in batches from 148K+
-- Orama search refinement and completion
-  - async load down saved index from Vercel KV
-  - Use `pnpm mixed` to run Firebase prod and Supabase local
+- Use `pnpm mixed` to run Firebase prod and Supabase local and preview everything
-  - replaceState in createQueryParamStore? look into improving the history to change for view and page changes but not for the others
+- Using mixed look through local orthographies - especially in the table view
+- Orama: async load down saved index from Vercel KV
 - visual inspection of the results locally - should work similar to current prod

 ## Migration Process